Radamel Falcao: Monaco

 In May 2013, Atlético Madrid general manager Miguel Ángel Gil Marín announced that the club would not stand in the way if Falcao decided to leave, and that he and the club would support him in his decision.
 Despite being linked with various clubs such as Atlético Madrid's city rivals Real Madrid and English side Chelsea, he eventually signed for newly promoted Ligue 1 side Monaco on 31 May 2013.
 Falcao subsequently signed a five-year contract for an undisclosed fee, believed to be around €60 million, with his net annual salary at Monaco being reported to be around €14 million.
 Despite the Colombian showing optimism about his Monaco future, Falcao gave an emotional farewell to Atlético during a press interview, expressing his enjoyment with the club and considering it to be "the best time of his career".
 Falcao went on to say that part of his reason for choosing Monaco was to follow the footsteps of his idol, Thierry Henry.
 Monaco sporting director Vadim Vasilyev said that the club hoped to build a team around Falcao and provide a direct challenge in Ligue 1 to Qatari backed PSG.
 The Colombian forward added that he wanted to bring Monaco "to the top of European Football."

-Falcao's move to Monaco was a generally considered a surprise as he was widely regarded as the best and most sought after striker in the world.
+Falcao's move to Monaco was generally considered a surprise as he was widely regarded as the best and most sought after striker in the world.
 According to Sportskeeda, a major factor in Falcao's move to Monaco was his third-party ownership: in 2009, when wanting to move out of South America from River Plate to Porto, Falcao became a property of a group named Doyen Sports, which from that moment onwards owned a 55% stake in him.
 Doyen Sports wanted him to become more profitable, though eventually had invested too much in Falcao.
 Subsequently, Doyen Sports desperately wanted to cash Falcao out for a profit and Monaco were the only club who could manage the funds for Falcao's transfer.